 SERVICE OF ORDERS

-It is mandated for Securities Appellate Tribunal to serve the copy of the order to every party before it.
+It is mandated for the SAT to serve a copy of the order to every party before it.
 The order for this purpose can be both interim or final.
 This mandate has been created by virtue of subsection 5 of section 15T.

-Another mandate over Securities Appellate Tribunal is created by virtue of subsection 6 of section 15T.
+Another mandate over SAT is created by virtue of subsection 6 of section 15T.
 This mandate requires from SAT to deal the matters as expeditiously as possible.
 Further, the SAT has to take steps for getting the appeal disposed of within the time span of 6 months from the date when the appeal was received.

 (1981) 3 SCC 103